conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 ## Final notes

-- experimental (this is what it is all about)

 All those hooks are under development but we would like to encourage everyone, specially in the OSS community, to use them and provide feedback.

+We are open to contributions improving the current hooks or proposing new ones that could be of interest of the community.
+If you are interested, comment in the [hooks issue tracker](https://github.com/conan-io/hooks/issues) and feel free to open a PR with your proposals.

-Don't forget to check the [documentation](https://docs.conan.io/en/latest/reference/hooks.html) to learn more about Hooks and if find a bug or want to start a new discussion, do not hesitate to open a new issue [here](https://github.com/conan-io/hooks/issues).
+Finally, don't forget to check the [documentation](https://docs.conan.io/en/latest/reference/hooks.html) to learn more!